INSERTION ORDER TERMS OF BUSINESS

 1. Status of this Agreement

 a.
-These Terms of Business will prevail, unless specifically accepted by an authorised representative of The 7th Chamber in writing, over any inconsistent terms or conditions contained in the Insertion Order, your purchase order, quotation, confirmation of order, specification, invoice, or implied by law, trade custom, practice or course of dealing.
+These Terms of Business will prevail, unless specifically accepted by an authorised representative of 7C in writing, over any inconsistent terms or conditions contained in the Insertion Order, your purchase order, quotation, confirmation of order, specification, invoice, or implied by law, trade custom, practice or course of dealing.

 b.
 Defined terms set out in the Insertion Order will have the same meaning in these Terms of Business.